-The key to all implementations is the fact that if L is a language of length $n \ge 1$, then L^a is a language of length n - 1 or of length 0.
-This allows to design recursive algorithms that directly compute the result when the inputs are languages of length 0, and reduce the problem of computing the result for languages of length n to the same problem for languages of smaller length.
+The key to all implementations is the fact that if L is a language of length $n \ge 1$, then L^a is a language of length n - 1.
+This allows to design recursive algorithms that directly compute the result when the inputs are languages of length 0, and reduce the problem of computing the result for languages of length $n \ge 1$ to the same problem for languages of smaller length.